entando/entando-docs/vuepress/docs/next/docs/releases/README.md

 * Fixed a bug that caused the ECR to indefinitely stay in busy-state due to particular failure conditions.
 * Fixed a bug that (under certain conditions) prevented the bundle plugin pod from properly restarting when scaled down, then back up again.
 * The ECR now correctly deletes the plugin pod when the bundle is uninstalled, but the deployment and volumes are retained.
 * The EntandoPlugin controller will rollback in the event of a timeout.
-A failing pod in an OpenShift 4.8 installation triggers error logging and the deployment scales to 0.
+A failing pod triggers error logging and the deployment will scale to 0.

 ### ent (entando-cli)